realm/realm-core/doc/primer/primer_intro.md

 with it.
 If you get interesting information, add it to the issue, so that the information isn't lost.

-Ideally, it would be a good idea to speak with every member on the team so that you can get to know who you are working with and what they are working on.
-If you get a feel for what people are working on, you can know who to ask when you have questions about that particular topic.
-You should also get some team members to give you a general overview of the code structure and design, and use the one on one time to ask your questions.
+You can keep track of what other team members are working on by monitoring active pull requests and reviewing the code they are submitting.
+This is a good process to keep up to speed with how the project is evolving and what the other team members are working on.
+The feedback on PRs will also be educational for things you should keep in mind for consistency in style and design.
 It can be difficult to know how much you don't yet understand so to guide you on your quest to understanding the code, try to make sure that you understand everything on the list of [realm terminology][realm-terms].
 The list can be used as a guide when asking team members about the code, and if you understand all the terms, you are definitely in a good place of understanding how everything works.
 Please update the list as you discover terms that are